 In response to your request, I have reviewed the materials submitted in support of the proposed Park Place annexation to the city and rezoning.
-The relevant materials consisted of the Traffic Impact Study (TIS), dated August 2, 2017.
-It was prepared under the direction of Michael T. Ard, PE of Lancaster Engineering.
+The relevant materials consisted of the Traffic Impact Study (TIS), dated August 2, 2017 and the TIS Addendum #1, dated March 27, 2018.
+The TIS was prepared under the direction of Michael T. Ard, PE of Lancaster Engineering.
+The TIS Addendum #1 was prepared under the direction of Todd Mobley, PE of Lancaster Engineering.